 Since 1996, Case Western Reserve University (CWRU) has partnered with Cleveland Play House (CPH), recipient of the 2015 Regional Theatre Tony Award, to offer a Master of Fine Arts degree in Acting.

-Every two years, eight actors are chosen from the over one thousand applicants we see who audition nationwide to join this rigorous three-year conservatory program.
-The CWRU/CPH MFA Acting Program admits committed young artists who possess a love of language, empathy for the human experience, a vivid imagination and the desire to develop the necessary physical and vocal skills for a successful and sustained career in the ever evolving performing arts scene.
+Every two years, eight actors are chosen from the over one thousand applicants we see who audition nationwide and internationally to join this rigorous three-year conservatory program.
+The CWRU/CPH MFA Acting Program admits a diverse group of committed young artists who possess a love of language, empathy for the human experience, a vivid imagination and the desire to develop the necessary physical and vocal skills for a successful and sustained career in the ever evolving performing arts scene.
 The intimate class size enables the program to tailor curriculum and performance experiences to suit the specific training needs of each class.

-The faculty is comprised of artists who either direct, perform, voice, text or dialect coach in professional theatres, film and TV while committed to the training goals of the CWRU/CPH MFA Acting Program.
+The faculty is comprised of artists who either direct, perform or coach in professional theatres, film, and TV, all while committed to the training goals of the CWRU/CPH MFA Acting Program.

 These training objectives are pursued in an environment that integrates the educational, artistic and professional resources of one of the oldest academic theatre programs in the United States (Case Western Reserve University) and the nation's first regional theatre (Cleveland Play House).

-The program is designed to train diverse groups of 21st century theatre artists from a wide variety of backgrounds capable of performing skillfully in works from the classical to contemporary canons in a variety of genres, so they are prepared to meet any artistic challenge.
+The program is designed to train committed 21st century theatre artists from a wide variety of backgrounds capable of performing skillfully in works from the classical to contemporary canons in a variety of genres, so they are prepared to meet any artistic challenge.
 Our expectations are high, and we challenge our artists to grow in a nurturing yet rigorous environment.
 We want our actors to leave the program with confidence, purpose, and the knowledge that they have grown significantly as actors and as people.